Big Jet Plane: Cover versions

 Papa vs Pretty covered the song at the 2011 Apra Music Awards.
 Goodwill and Hook N Sling remixed the song and renamed it "Take You Higher".
 Also in 2011, Jan Blomqvist covered and recreated an electronic version of the song.

 In November 2015, Australian rapper Tuka and Thelma Plum covered the song for Triple J Like a Version, modifying the song with substantial additional verse lyrics.
 Tuka's cover was voted at 81 in the Triple J Hottest 100, 2015.

 Alok and Mathieu Koss version

 In September 2017, Brazilian DJ and producer Alok and French DJ/producer Mathieu Koss made a cover of the song.
-This new EDM version reached the 1st place in the top100 on iTunes and Shazam in Brazil.
-It was placed in many national airplay charts: in France, Italy, Spain, Belgium, Russia and many more.
-This version as gained more than 200 million streams on Spotify, Apple Music and YouTube.
-In 2018 Big Jet Plane was nominated for the Best Video Clip of the Year in the MTV Millennial Awards.
+This new EDM version reached first place in the top 100 on iTunes and Shazam in Brazil.
+It placed in many national airplay charts: in France, Italy, Spain, Belgium, Russia, and many more.
+This version as gained more than 200 million streams on Spotify, Apple Music, and YouTube.
+In 2018, Big Jet Plane was nominated for Best Video Clip of the Year at the MTV Millennial Awards.